TRIPURA RAHASYA

 taken.
 There are many questions deeply afflicting my

 mind.
-If you can answer them satisfactorily, I shall release
+If you can answer them satisfactorily, I shall

 your brother.
 Then Hemangada asked the ghoul to